Rising Damp Stirling

 - Visible salt deposits

 Walls on the ground floor of properties are the only walls which can be affected by rising damp.
-Moisture from external soils is being pulled up the walls and resulting in your rising damp issue.
+Moisture from the ground that surrounds your property is pulled up the walls and results in your rising damp issue.
 If the damp issue you have identified is on walls on the first floor or above it is likely you are suffering from a penetrating damp problem or condensation.

 To get more knowledge on the tell-tale signs of rising damp access our Rising Damp FAQ page or contact our Stirling branch for free advice or to arrange a property survey.

 We can send out specialists to your home to extensively survey the affected area to ensure the accurate diagnosis of the source of your damp problem.
 Misdiagnosis at this stage can hugely impact the effectiveness of any provided solution and greatly increase the amount of time and money required to resolve the issue.
 Reach out to our Stirling based rising damp specialists today who will provide an accurate diagnosis before providing the most effective solution.

 - Carry out an extensive survey of the affected area to identify the type of damp problem

 - Locate the source of your problem (How the water is getting into your walls)

 - Analyse the situation before informing you of the most efficient steps to eradicate your damp problem

 - Present you with an easily understandable survey report